scottincrypto/YIPS/YIPS/yip-burn_YFI_keys.md

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the YIP is implemented, not *why* it should be done or *how* it will be done.
 If the YIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

-A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
-This is what _will_ be done if the YIP is implemented, not _why_ it should be done or _how_ it will be done.
-If the YIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".

 ## Motivation

 <!--This is the problem statement.
 This is the *why* of the YIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the YIP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the YIP will address the issue!-->

-This is the problem statement.
-This is the _why_ of the YIP.
-It should clearly explain _why_ the current state of the protocol is inadequate.
-It is critical that you explain _why_ the change is needed, if the YIP proposes changing how something is calculated, you must address _why_ the current calculation is innaccurate or wrong.
-This is not the place to describe how the YIP will address the issue!

 ## Specification